TheXamlGuy/NotificationFlyout/README.md

 # Getting started #
 The majority of this guide refers to the [Host a custom WinRT XAML control in a WPF app using XAML Islands](https://docs.microsoft.com/en-us/windows/apps/desktop/modernize/host-custom-control-with-xaml-islands) article.

-## Create a WPF project ##
+## Create a UWP project ##
 1. In Visual Studio 2019, create a new UWP app project project.
 Make sure the target version and minimum version are both set to Windows 10, version 1903 (Build 18362) or a later release.
-2. In the UWP app project, install the Microsoft.Toolkit.Win32.UI.XamlApplication NuGet package (latest stable version).
+2. In the UWP app project, install the [Microsoft.Toolkit.Win32.UI.XamlApplication NuGet package](https://www.nuget.org/packages/Microsoft.Toolkit.Win32.UI.XamlApplication) (latest stable version).
-3. Open the App.xaml file and replace the contents of this file with the following XAML.
-Replace MyUWPApp with the namespace of your UWP app project.
+3. Open the `App.xaml` file and replace the contents of this file with the following XAML.
+Replace `MyUWPApp` with the namespace of your UWP app project.
 ```xaml
 <xaml:XamlApplication
     x:Class="MyUWPApp.App"